otrv4/otrv4/otrv4.md

 A MAC key is added to `mac_keys_to_reveal` after a participant has verified the message associated with that MAC key.
-Old MAC keys are formatted as a list of concatenated 64 byte values.
+Old MAC keys are formatted as a list of concatenated 64-byte values.
 The first data message sent every ratchet reveals them.

 ## Fragmentation